ammarhakim/ammar-simjournal/je/je12/je12-poisson-bracket.rst

 .. math::

-  \psi(x,y) =y - x
+  \psi(x,y) = y - x

-giving an advection speed of :math:`\sqrt{2}` top right corner of the domain.
+giving an advection speed of :math:`\sqrt{2}` towards the top right corner of the domain.
+As in the previous problem, boundary conditions can not be applied to the potential.
 For all problems, the time-step was held fixed for all spatial resolutions.

 In the first set of tests, the convergence of the second-order scheme is tested.
 This scheme uses the second-order 4-node Lobatto elements